 One of our Participants has shared their thoughts about being a board member in a blog on the ‘Governor Hub’ and has referenced how valuable the programme has been to him

 Applications are now open for our November 2019 (residential – 15 and 16 November) cohort run in partnership with The Church of England Foundation For Educational Leadership .
-Please register your interest in the programme, and a member of our School Partnerships team will be in touch with more information and next steps.
-The deadline for applications for this cohort is 7 July 2019.
+Please register your interest in the programme, and a member of Ambition Institute’s School Partnerships team will be in touch with more information and next steps.